fdesmond/seme-ts/README.md

  - [x] implement the augmentation techniques through Fourier in `augment.py`
  - [x] create the basic notebook `oracle.py` with baseline routine
  - [x] implement wavelet technique in `augment.py`
- - [ ] test the augmented dataframe
+ - [x] test the augmented dataframe
- - [ ] use different metric_score to asset the overall performance
+ - [x] use different metric_score to asset the overall performance
+ - [x] try xgboost
+ - [ ] test PM2.5 dataframe with a more continuous feature
- - [ ] try xgboost
+ - [ ] try energy dataset with classification
  - [ ] add docstrings and useful comments in all python scripts

 #### far in the future
  We also would like to include:
-  - is it possible to do any consistency analysis or prove the procedure improve robustness?
-  - is it always possible to apply the previous procedures or does it strongly depend on *normality assumptions* on the data?
+  - mathematical modelization and precise hypothesis on the model for which the procedure should give good results
+  - does it makes more sense to create synthetic features by combinations of the existing ones instead of perturbation? (see proposition by Sonia)

 ## Documentation